 This grand church was built in 1228 and is actually comprised of two churches and a crypt, where Saint Francis was laid to rest.
 Within the upper and lower churches are gorgeous frescoes created by several famous Italian painters.
 Another important religious site is the Temple of Minerva, a Roman temple located in the historic center of the town.

 With all of the incredible religious sites and history to see and learn about, it’s highly recommended to take a guided tour of the town.
-This three-hour tour will take you around Assisi’s historic center and into some of its cathedrals, including the Basilica of San Francesco d’Assisi.
+This three-hour tour will take you around Assisi’s historic center and into some cathedrals, including the Basilica of San Francesco d’Assisi.

 See Related: Best Tours in Italy: Food, Walking & Bike Tours